tejada7/Java-Certification/OCP_Java17.md

     }
 }
 ```
+ℹ A `record` cannot extend from a class, only implement interfaces.

 ### Lambda expressions & functional interfaces
 Lambdas aren't allowed to redeclare local variables.
 They're only allowed to reference final or effectively final
 variables.